Congratulations on Your Admission

 This website is intended for students who have been admitted to NDSU.
 Get ready for your first semester by reviewing and completing the steps outlined below.
 If you need help or have questions, contact an admission staff member for assistance.

-If you haven’t already done so, here’s where you can set up your Campus Connection, NDSU Electronic ID, and NDSU Email accounts.
+If you haven’t already done so, set up your ND University System (Campus Connection) account and your NDSU Electronic ID account.
 To set up these accounts, you’ll need your student ID number, which was included in your admission letter.

-If you submitted your FAFSA by February 1, your financial aid award notice will be mailed and emailed to you beginning early March, and will continue to be sent on an ongoing basis to those who submit the FAFSA after February 1.
-If you have not submitted your FAFSA, visit www.fafsa.gov to learn more.
+To apply for federal student aid, complete the Free Application for Federal Student Aid (FAFSA) form at studentaid.gov/fafsa.
+While NDSU's FAFSA priority deadline is February 1, it can be submitted at any time.
+Once the FAFSA form has been submitted, your financial aid award notice will be mailed and emailed to you beginning in early March.
+Award notices will continue to be sent on an ongoing basis to those who submit the FAFSA after February 1.

 3. Make housing selections